 After enrolling in Studielink, you will within 24 hours receive an automated email with a link to your MyInfo UvA application form.
 To log in to MyInfo you need your UvAnetID.
 Please fill out the application form, upload the required documents and submit your MyInfo application form before the application deadline.

 Applicants with a non-EU/EEA nationality are charged an administrative fee of €100 to be paid while submitting the application form.
 The fee is reimbursed to students who subsequently enrol successfully at the Amsterdam Law School and who have started their studies.

 A complete application file consists of:

 After submitting your application, your application will be evaluated by our admissions committee.
 Only those applicants who fulfil the entry requirements and are therefore eligible to the Masters' programme Law & Finance, will be presented to the Selection Committee.
-The Committee will then decide on admission.
+The Committee will then decide whether you are selected for admission into the Law & Finance programme.
 You will be notified about the decision within 6 weeks after completion of all entry admission requirements.

 If you get selected for this programme, the university will send you a letter of acceptance by email.
 We request that you accept or decline within ten working days.

-If you have been selected for our Master's programme , this means that we need to verify your prior academic credentials.
+If you have been selected for our Master's programme, it means that we need to verify your prior academic credentials.
 You will need to send certified copies of your transcripts and degree certificates.
 Photocopies or scans of original, certified documents are not accepted.

-Your diploma and need to be officially certified (i.e., must bear the original stamp or signature of your university or a notary), and sent with the printed version of the completed online application form to the following address:
+All documents need to be officially certified (i.e., must bear the original stamp or signature of your university or a notary), and sent to the following address: